 As an agriculture and food production business growing crops for human consumption, certain Square Roots employees were designated as “Essential Critical Infrastructure Workers” by the US Department of Homeland Security as well as the Michigan State executive order.
 This designation has allowed those employees to move freely in order to get to work and perform essential duties—growing food and distributing that food to people who need it.

 Since mid-March, we have been following re-engineered workflows that ensure social distancing, while implementing numerous additional precautions to protect our teams and the wider community.
-You can find the full list of safety measures in Square Roots’ Michigan COVID-19 Preparedness and Response Plan.
+You can find the full list of safety measures in Square Roots’ Michigan COVID-19 Preparedness and Response Plan (updated in February 2021).

-Our farms will continue to operate through this pandemic, in line with Governor Whitmer’s executive orders, to bring as much food to as many people as possible, while ensuring food-safety and people-safety are the top priorities.
+Our farms will continue to operate through this pandemic, in line with the Michigan Occupational Safety and Health Administration Emergency Rules, to bring as much food to as many people as possible, while ensuring food-safety and people-safety are the top priorities.

 Obviously, this situation is very fluid, and we are constantly assessing information to make the best decisions in line with our mission of “bringing local, real food to people in cities around the world by empowering next-gen leaders in urban farming.”
 If anything changes, as the full extent of the pandemic unfolds, we will do our best to provide transparency and clarity on this blog and through our social channels.
 But please feel free to email me directly if you have any questions or additional thoughts. ([email protected])